 The other stage Blethen is mounting is the Seattle world of establishment figures, particularly wealthy corporations and donors.
 Always one to shrink from civic entanglements for fear of their compromising the independence of the newsroom, Blethen is now busily beating the bushes for contributions from local philanthropists including the Gates Foundation, the Allen Foundation, Kemper Freeman, Amazon, the Seattle Foundation, and Madrona Venture Group.

 These projects each typically bring in about $500,000 a year, hiring an editor, two reporters, and support staff.
-They are funded through the Solutions Journalism Network, which takes foundation money and redirects it to for-profit media outlets.
-(That’s how the Gates Foundation can give money to a for-profit newspaper.)
+They are funded through the Solutions Journalism Network for Education Lab and the Seattle Foundation for the other three community-funded initiatives.
+This fiscal sponsorship role takes contributions and redirects it to for-profit media outlets.
+[UPDATED] (That’s how the Gates Foundation can give money to a for-profit newspaper.)
 This approach funds projects that look for ways citizens are responding to problems and “spotlights promising approaches.”
 That emphasis on solutions appeals to funders and helps position the newspaper in positive ways, supposedly helping to build trust in the media.
 “It moves newspapers closer to being funded by the community they serve,” says Blethen, a clear convert to the idea.
 The solutions-orientation also puts these projects a step away from traditionally more critical, independent journalism.
 It positions these projects, Blethen says, as a straddle between the newsroom and the editorial page.

 This toying with a nonprofit model suggests to me that the Times, like the Philadelphia Inquirer or the Salt Lake Tribune, might be heading toward a full non-profit solution.
 “That’s nothing we’re interested in,” says Blethen without hesitation, adding that non-profit media “have trouble getting up to mass-market scale and are mostly aimed at elite audiences.”
 Blethen is fundamentally committed to finding a for-profit solution for ailing local papers.